simsarulhaqv/learnGit/commands.md

 	git diff HEAD
 		Show the changes between the current working directory and the previous commit

-rm - To remove a tracked file
+rm - To remove a tracked file, or a folder

 	Examples: